 Severe Weather Awareness Week is designed to refresh, remind and educate everyone about the seasonal threats from severe weather and how to avoid them.
 It's also a great time to make and practice your emergency plan and build or refresh your emergency preparedness kit.

 Statewide Tornado Drills

 The most important events during Severe Weather Awareness Week are the two annual statewide tornado drills.
-These drills are scheduled for Thursday, April 20 2017 at 1:45 p.m. and 6:45 p.m.
+These drills are scheduled for second Thursday in April at 1:45 p.m. and 6:45 p.m.
 (Counties may chose to opt out of the drills if actual severe weather is possible in the area)